zowe/docs-site/docs/user-guide/cli-installplugins.md

 ```

   - **`[plugin]`**

-    (Optional) Specifies the name of the plug-in that you want to
+    Specifies the name of the plug-in that you want to
     validate.
 If you do not specify a plug-in name, the command
     validates all installed plug-ins.
 The name of the plug-in is not always the same as the name of the NPM package.